learn-co-curriculum/hs-html-intro/README.md

 <title> My Awesome Webpage </title>
 ```

-<a href='https://learn.co/lessons/hs-html-intro' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-html-intro' title='Students Will Be Able To...'>Students Will Be Able To...</a> on Learn.co and start learning to code for free.</p>